 The connectors for TRIG and SYNC can be used as GPIO.
-The process is illustrated in the block diagram in Figure 24.
-For all ADQ14 models except for ADQ14-PCIe, the SYNC connector operates in the same way as the TRIG connector.
-The SYNC connector on ADQ14-PCIe is treated in Section 6.5.
+The process is illustrated in the block diagram in Figure 27.

 DESCRIPTION USER COMMAND REF а The external pin is automatically connected to the activated function.
 6.2 b The GPIO input function always reads the state of the pin.
-The GPIO SetDirectionGPIOPort 6.2 output function is activated by the user.
-6.3 С The user may access the pin by reading and writing from the software.
-ReadGPIOPort 6.2 WriteGPIOPort 6.3 d The user may build firmware in the ADQ Development Kit for real-time ReadUserRegister 6.4 interaction with the GPIO signals.
-Then GPIO is accessed through register WriteUserRegister access commands.
+The GPIO output function is activated by the user.
+SetDirectionGPIOPort 6.2 6.3 с The user may access the pin by reading and writing from the software.
+ReadGPIOPort WriteGPIOPort 6.2 6.3 d The user may build firmware in the ADQ Development Kit for real-time interaction with the GPIO signals.
+Then GPIO is accessed through register access commands.
+ReadUserRegister WriteUserRegister 6.4

-Figure 24: Using front panel connector TRIG as GPIO.
-The connector SYNC operates in the same way for all ADQ models except for ADQ14-PCIe, see Section 6.5.
+Figure 27: Using front panel connector TRIG as GPIO.
+The connector SYNC operates in the same way.